Alcohol and Hydrochlorothiazide: Can You Take Them Together?

 1

-Alcohol is a vasodilator and HCTZ reduces blood volume, so together they drop blood pressure further than either alone.
-The result is lightheadedness on standing, blurred vision after rising from bed, or fainting, with risk highest in the first few hours after drinking and after any recent dose increase.
+Alcohol relaxes blood vessels while hydrochlorothiazide reduces blood volume, so together they can lower blood pressure further than either alone.
+This is often felt as lightheadedness on standing, blurred vision after rising, or fainting.

 2